How To Choose A Credit Card in Australia: Steps & Best Tips

 Hidden fees

 These can include late payment fees, paper statement fees, foreign transaction fees and cash advance fees.
-Always check the fee schedule and the PDS.
+Always check the fee schedule, Key Facts Sheet and contract terms.

 Unclear terms

 If an offer sounds unusually generous, read the details carefully.
-Key conditions — like eligibility, promotional end dates, and revert rates — should be clear and easy to find.
+Key conditions, such as eligibility criteria, promotional end dates and ongoing rates, should be clearly stated.

 High interest rates

-Some rewards and premium cards have higher purchase rates.
-If you may carry a balance, weigh perks against potential interest costs.
+Some cards with extra features may also have higher purchase rates.
+If you may carry a balance, weigh the potential value of those features against the likely interest costs.

-A high annual fee can outweigh benefits unless you consistently use the included extras.
+A high annual fee can outweigh the value of a card’s features unless you expect to use them regularly.

 Restrictive conditions

-For example, caps on points, limited reward categories, strict balance transfer requirements, or conditions that reduce the value of promotions.
+Examples can include caps on rewards, limited reward categories, strict balance transfer requirements, or conditions that reduce the practical value of introductory offers.

 FAQ on choosing a credit card